Multisource thermal model to the transverse momentum spectra in pp collisions at RHIC and LHC energies: Results and Discussion

 According to the pseudorapidity distributions, the sources may be divided into two groups $n=2$.
 The parameter values are obtained by fitting the experimental data.
 In the calculations, we take one source in the first group $k_1=1$ and two sources in the second group $k_2=2$.
-For pions, kaons and protons, the mean $P_T$ in the second group $<P_{T2}>$ are 0.11 GeV/c, 0.20 GeV/c and 0.26 GeV/c, respectively.
-As can be seen from Fig. 3, the mean $P_T$ of the first group $<P_{T1}>$ change regularly with ln$\sqrt{\mathrm{\it s_{NN}}}$, $<P_{T1}>=(0.0246\pm0.006)$ln$\sqrt{\mathrm{\it s_{NN}}} +(0.019\pm0.001)$ and $<P_{T1}>=(0.0755\pm0.0003)$ln$\sqrt{\mathrm{\it s_{NN}}}$$+(0.020\pm0.002)$ for pions, kaons and protons, respectively.
-Based on the linear laws, we can estimate the $<P_{T1}>$ taken in the model for $pp$($p\overline{p}$) collisions at higher energies.
-Then, the transverse momentum spectra of pions, kaons and protons produced at HL-LHC energies can be predicted.
+For pions, kaons and protons, the mean $P_T$ in the second group $<P_{T2}>$ are fixed, i.e., 0.11 GeV/c, 0.20 GeV/c and 0.26 GeV/c, respectively.
+As can be seen in Fig. 4, the mean $P_T$ of the first group $<P_{T1}>$ varies regularly with ln$\sqrt{\mathrm{\it s_{NN}}}$, $<P_{T1}>=(0.0246\pm0.006)$ln$\sqrt{\mathrm{\it s_{NN}}} +(0.019\pm0.001)$ and $<P_{T1}>=(0.0755\pm0.0003)$ln$\sqrt{\mathrm{\it s_{NN}}}$$+(0.020\pm0.002)$ for pions, kaons and protons, respectively.
+Based on the linear functions, we can predict the $<P_{T1}>$ taken in the model for $pp$ collisions at higher energies.
 When $\sqrt{\mathrm{\it s_{NN}}}$ is increased to 33 and 100 TeV, the $<P_{T1}>$ values for pions, kaons and protons are taken to be 0.4354 and 0.4626, 0.7766 and 0.8574, 0.8051 and 0.8887, respectively.
-The prediction of the transverse momentum spectra of pions, kaons and protons are given in Fig. 4.
+The prediction of the transverse momentum spectra of pions, kaons and protons are given in Fig. 5.

-The results with Tsallis statistics using the two-cylindrical multisource thermal model are in good agreement with the experimental data.